-Gaborone.
-The CapitolGaborone offers visitors almost everything that is expected of a modern, developing city in Africa.
+Gaborone offers visitors almost everything that is expected of a modern, developing city in Africa.
 It's a comfortable and convenient place to do business, with up-to-date banking and technology services.
 There's a wide range of accommodation and it's a relatively safe as cities go.
 Read more about Gaborone

+Francistown is the country's second largest urban town on its way to becoming a city.
 Named after one of the early mining concessionaires, Daniel Francis, the commercial traditions of Francistown have continue with a hub of light industries, textile mills and leather processing.
+Read more about Francistown

 , the first permanent settlement (a cattle station) was established here back in the 1890s, by the Boer Dorsland Trekkers.
 Read more about Ghanzi

 This town/village is the northern entry point from Namibia and the Caprivi Strip on the western side of Botswana.
 You'll get your first glimpse of the Okavango River from this small yet burgeoning riverside village.
 Read more about Shakawe

 , and the crossroad between Botswana, Zambia, Zimbabwe and Victoria Falls.
 Located on the bank of Chobe River, Kasane has several hotels, guesthouses and campsites to accommodate visitors to the national park.
 Read more about Kasane

-MaunThis is gateway to the Okavango.
+This is gateway to the Okavango.
 Dusty and third-world as it is, it has an international airport to service the tourist market inbound from Johannesburg, Namibia and Zambia.
 Read more about Maun

 because of its connections with the BaNgwato and the Khama dynasty, is a good fuel stop.